Loaded with rice, chorizo, and turkey, these tamales are a tasty spin on a Latin favorite and they are sure to please.

 In Latin cuisine, dough goes much further than just being used for desserts or bread.
 There are many savory dishes that are made with dough, some similar to these tamales, that are incredibly delicious and worth trying if you haven’t already.
 The traditional tamales you are probably familiar with are made with corn dough and stuffed with meats, cheese, and chile and are popular in Mexico.
 Hallacas are a Venezuelan dish similar to tamales but are wrapped in plantain leaves instead of corn husks and include ingredients like raisins, capers, and olives.
 Empanadas are also a popular dish throughout all of Latin America, the Philippines, and Europe and they are pastries filled with just about anything from meats, cheese, and veggies, to sweet ingredients like fruits and rice pudding.

 Try these delicious dishes at home with your favorite fillings, or try some of our favorites like these Empanadas with Turkey and Rice Picadillo, these Empanadas with Chorizo and Rice or get creative and use your favorite rice paella recipe as a stuffing idea.
 For a sweet treat, try these Sweet Rice Tamales filled with rice pudding.
-Discover how to make arroz con leche by following our easy recipe with basmati rice for the ultimate filling recipe.
+For another Latin American inspired dish, check out this Mexican chicken and rice recipe, or learn how to make arroz con leche by following our easy recipe with basmati rice for the ultimate filling recipe.

 If dried corn husks are not readily available, you can also use banana leaves.